-For security reasons, any MTA conforming to this specification MUST delete any discovered instance of this header field that claims, by virtue of its authentication service identifier, to have been added within its trust boundary but that did not come directly from another trusted MTA.
+To mitigate the impact of forged header fields, any MTA conforming to this specification MUST delete any discovered instance of this header field that claims, by virtue of its authentication service identifier, to have been added within its trust boundary but that did not come directly from another trusted MTA.
 For example, an MTA for example.com receiving a message MUST delete or otherwise obscure any instance of this header field bearing an authentication service identifier indicating that the header field was added within example.com prior to adding its own header fields.
-This could mean each MTA will have to be equipped with a list of internal MTAs known to be compliant (and hence trustworthy).
+This could mean each internal MTA will need to be configured with a list of other known, trusted MTAs that are thus expected to be using that same identifier.